Queens’ best

 Matteo Caligaris

 Matteo fell in love with Jiu Jitsu in 2003 and has been practicing ever since.
-He also holds a Second San Shotokan Karate black belt, and loves Judo, which he’d like to learn more of.
+He also holds a Second Dan Shotokan Karate black belt, and loves Judo, which he’d like to learn more of.

 Matteo shares dungeon master responsibilities for two kids and a tuxedo cat with his awesome wife, who is mandated by law to tolerates his antics.
 He loves a physical challenge, cooking, learning about math, and has the ultimate Stoic goal of becoming a better human being.